Saint George’s dragon

 You’re right.
 I’ll address that now.

-You see, as the worker of the human spirit, I confront persistent spiritual obstacles that hinder the fertility and creative power of that beautiful spirit.
+You see, as the cultivator of the human spirit, I confront persistent spiritual obstacles that hinder the fertility and creative power of that beautiful spirit.
 These are recurring monsters.
 Nowadays, Hollywood would depict these monsters differently than the dragons in my icons, but in my time, dragons were the most troublesome creatures you could imagine.
 Hence, always the dragon, or a serpentine creature of massive proportions with huge teeth, often spitting fire as well.

 So, these dragons represent the recurring things that mentally obstruct us?